Modules In The 2018/2019 Academic Year

 - GEOG2750 was aimed at Level 2 undergraduates and spanned both semesters of the academic year.

-- In Semester 2, 2005, GEOG5060 was to drop Lecture 7: Interpolation since the subject was adequately covered in other pre-requisite or co-requisite modules across the various programs of study.
+- In Semester 2, 2005, GEOG5060 was to drop a lecture about spatial interpolation as the subject was being adequately covered in other pre-requisite or co-requisite modules across the various programs of study.

 - In it's place, there was to be a new lecture, practical and assignment which Andy designed and delivered under the mentorship of Steve.